Infant and Junior School SEND Policy

 Section 10: Roles and Responsibilities

-• All staff are responsible for the identification, monitoring and evaluation of progress of all pupils, including those with SEND.
+- All staff are responsible for the identification, monitoring and evaluation of progress of all pupils, including those with SEND.
 Staff contribute to the inclusive education of all pupils through Quality First Teaching.
-Staff develop differentiated teaching strategies and resources to overcome barriers to learning and to enable pupils to succeed.
+Staff develop adaptive teaching strategies and resources to overcome barriers to learning and to enable pupils to succeed.

-• The SENCos are responsible for overseeing the day to day operation of the SEND Policy in the school; co-ordinating the provision for support of individual pupils with SEND; providing professional guidance to staff and working closely with staff, pupils, parents/carers and external agencies.
+- The SENCo is responsible for overseeing the day to day operation of the SEND Policy in the school; co-ordinating the provision for support of individual pupils with SEND; providing professional guidance to staff and working closely with staff, pupils, parents/carers and external agencies.

-• The SENCos/Learning Support Teacher identifies, assesses and works with individuals or groups of pupils with SEND who experience barriers to learning and liaises with teachers and parents/carers to increase access for all pupils to learn effectively in an inclusive environment.
+- The SENCo/Learning Support Teacher identifies, assesses and works with individuals or groups of pupils with SEND who experience barriers to learning and liaises with teachers and parents/carers to increase access for all pupils to learn effectively in an inclusive environment.

 Key named people: